FrontendNapulitan/custom-select/README.md

 ## Custom Event: `selection`

-When an option is selected, `sselect` emits a custom event called `selection`.
+When an option is selected, `my-own-select` emits a custom event called `selection`.
 This can be intercepted in both ReactJS and Angular:

-- **ReactJS**: Use a `ref` to attach an event listener to `s-select` and handle the selection event.
+- **ReactJS**: Use a `ref` to attach an event listener to `my-own-select` and handle the selection event.
-- **Angular**: Bind directly to the `(selection)` event on the `s-select` tag.
+- **Angular**: Bind directly to the `(selection)` event on the `my-own-select` tag.

 ## Compatibility

-`sselect` is built with the `customElements` API, making it natively compatible across modern browsers.
+`my-own-select` is built with the `customElements` API, making it natively compatible across modern browsers.
 It integrates seamlessly with popular frontend frameworks like ReactJS and Angular.

 ## Contributing

-If you'd like to contribute to `sselect`, please submit an issue or a pull request on our GitHub repository.
+If you'd like to contribute to `my-own-select`, please submit an issue or a pull request on our GitHub repository.
 Contributions, bug reports, and feature suggestions are welcome!

 ## License